Recusal: Applicable to most countries

-Responsibility and consequences

-A judge who has grounds to recuse themself is expected to do so.
-If a judge does not know that grounds exist to recuse themselves the error is harmless.
-If a judge does not recuse themselves when they should have known to do so, they may be subject to sanctions, which vary by jurisdiction.
-Depending on the jurisdiction, if an appellate court finds a judgment to have been made when the judge in question should have been recused, it may set aside the judgment and return the case for retrial.

 Waiver and substitution

 The recusal rule may be avoided or ignored if all parties and the judge agree, although in practice this rarely occurs.
 If recusal is avoided in this manner, a full and complete record of the facts that qualify as grounds, above, must be made for the appellate court.

 If a judge fails to recuse themselves sua sponte and a party believes the judge has a bias the party may motion for substitution.
 In some jurisdictions litigants may have the right to substitute a judge, even if no bias is demonstrated.